The Internal Audit Department's mission is Analyzing Education Independently and Objectively for Utahns.

 WhY (Internal Audit's Vision): To ensure stakeholders can have trust and confidence in the governance and management of the public education system, which seeks to ensure each and every student can maximize knowledge and skill opportunities that will lead them to productive and meaningful lives.

 Utah State Legislature Utah Code Title 63I-5-201(4): Internal Auditing Programs, State Agencies directs the Utah State Board of Education (USBE) to establish an internal audit program.
-The Internal Audit Department of USBE was established by the Utah Office of Administrative Rules Rule R277-116 and has the authority to audit all agencies governed by or provided resources by USBE, including:
+The Internal Audit Department of USBE has the authority to audit entities governed by or provided resources by the USBE, including:

 The Internal Audit Department follows professional internal auditing standards.
 These standards are included in the Internal Audit Department’s Policies and Procedures Manual, which is available upon request.
 Internal Audit is independent from daily operations of the USBE and reports directly to the USBE Audit Committee.